ardiesan/ntrnph23b/_posts/2023-10-20-Five-Weeks-of-Internship-Reflection.md

 image: assets/images/fiveweekinternship.jpeg
 ---

-In my 5-week internship journey, I started by learning Middleware, Websockets, and tackled deployment challenges.
+In my 5-week internship journey, I started by learning Middleware, WebSockets, and tackled deployment challenges.
 It involved debugging, teamwork, and researching monthly report plugins.
-It was about automation and Github Actions.
+It was about automation and GitHub Actions.
 I explored connectivity with Reverse SSH and "Poor Man's VPN" while also experiencing GitHub Workflows.
 My journey was a rich mix of learning, deploying, collaborating, automating, and exploring new technologies.

 ---
 ## Learning About Middleware, Websockets, and Framework Upgrades

-On the first day of the week, I continued my learning journey with middleware and got introduced to websockets, something new for me.
+On the first day of the week, I continued my learning journey with middleware and got introduced to WebSockets, something new for me.
 Our mentor shared some really useful insights about project frameworks.
 They explained that in the software world, it's not always necessary to upgrade or update a project's framework.
 If it's still working well and meeting the project's needs, there might not be an immediate reason to make changes.
 It's essential to think about the time and resources required for these updates.
 Our mentor also treated us to coffee, we used this time to summarize our weekly reflections.
 It was a nice experience, even though I had to leave early for a class.
 This day taught me that in software development, it's not just about technical skills but also about making thoughtful decisions regarding project upgrades.

 ## Applying Middleware Learnings and Deployment Challenges